Ricky Wilson (singer): Media work

 In October 2015, Wilson became the host of Sky 1's music and comedy panel show Bring the Noise.
 He appeared on the show opposite former The X Factor judge and the Pussy Cat Dolls singer Nicole Scherzinger, stand-up comedian Joel Dommett, rapper Tinie Tempah and comedian Katherine Ryan.
 However, in April 2016, it was announced that the show had been cancelled after just one series due to declining ratings.

 In 2017, he appeared as a guest on The Grand Tour, a motoring programme presented by Jeremy Clarkson, Richard Hammond and James May.

 In 2018, Ricky became patron of MAS Records, part of Kidderminster College, alongside Robert Plant.

 In 2020, Wilson launched a new series of podcasts with veteran English DJ Tony Blackburn entitled Ricky and Tony's Pop Detectives.
 In the series Wilson and Blackburn try to ascertain whether or not long rumoured myths and claims surrounding pop stars lives and their music are true.
 The series launched to positive reviews and a second series was released later in the year.

 In 2020, Wilson used his art skills to present an art episode of CBBC series Celebrity Supply Teacher.

 In 2021, he went on to host his own series on CBBC, Ricky Wilson’s Art Jam.
 The same year Wilson was also cast as the narrator in the UK animated show Dodo.
 Also in this year, BBC Radio 2 gave him his own series called Ricky Wilson's Rock And Roll Classics, which ran for two series in 2021 and 2022, and which featured Wilson playing his favourite songs from the 1950s and early 60s.

 In 2022, making use of his art background further he co-presented CBBC series Britain’s Best Young Artist alongside Vick Hope.

-He became the host of the Virgin Radio UK Drivetime show on 9th January 2023.
+He became the host of the Virgin Radio UK Drivetime show on 9 January 2023.

+In 2023, Wilson took part in series 4 of The Masked Singer as "Phoenix", where he finished in second place, behind Busted singer Charlie Simpson.